3dproger/ProcDepMonitor/README.md

 # Process Dependency Monitor
 Comfortable cross-platform process dependency monitor with GUI based on Qt.
-Useful for the process of deploying your applications and controlling process dependencies, or or determine which libraries a particular application uses
+Useful for the process of deploying your applications and controlling process dependencies, or determine which libraries a particular application uses

-During development a template was used: [TemplateQtWidgets](https://github.com/3dproger/TemplateQtWidgets)

 <p align="center">
   <br>